rr-/szurubooru/API.md

 - **Files**

-    - `content` - the content of the content.
+    - `content` - the content of the post.
     - `thumbnail` - the content of custom thumbnail (optional).

 - **Output**